 Determine Why You Are Looking For The Perfect Tutor

 It is good to know why you are looking for the perfect tutor.
-This will make it easy for you to explain to your child why he or she needs a tutor and make him or her develop a positive attitude towards tutoring.
+This will make it easy for you to explain to your child why he or she needs English classes and a tutor and make him or her develop a positive attitude towards tutoring.
 In addition, it will simplify the process of looking for the perfect tutor.

 Ask For Recommendations

 The best people to ask for recommendations include your child’s teacher and other parents.
 Once you get these recommendations, interview the tutors recommended to you one by one until you find one who suits your child’s needs.
 It is a good idea to interview all tutors with your child as this will make it more likely for the child to accept help hence increasing chances of tutoring success.

 Ensure that you ask the tutor about his or her experience, training and references.
 The perfect tutor is one who is a certified teacher or one with expertise in the subject they teach.
 Find out whether the tutor you want to hire has experience working with students at your child’s grade level.

 For instance, if your child has had education psychological testing and is shown to have a learning disability, look for a tutor who has been trained in how to use appropriate techniques that can cater to special needs.

 Ask The Tutor For His or Her Tutoring Plan

 Set clear tutoring goals and ask the tutor for his or her tutoring plan.
 If possible, involve your child in the creation of the plan so that it links to school work.
 Try to create a partnership between you, your child’s teacher and the tutor.
 Whenever possible, schedule tutoring for the times of the day when your child is ready to learn.